Olena1788/calculator-project/README.md

 <br />

 ## Acknoledgements
 Gratitude goes to the tutors at Code Institute and slack community for their guidance and assistance with my learning and developing JavaScript skills.
+I did not have a mentor because I had to prolong my leave of absence a few times.